cromosom/mv-police-message-scraper/README.md

 Python scraper to pull police messages from Landespolizei Mecklenburg-Vorpommern in Germany.
+And push it into an meteor-App for realtime notification about new incidents, storing and searching police messages.